rajeshkumar1312/PwC-Call-Center-Trends-Analysis/README.md

-# PwC PowerBI Experience-01 Call-Center Trends Analysis
+# PwC PowerBI Experience Call Center Trends Analysis

 I participated in the open-access PwC Data Analytics Virtual Experience Program with Forage.
 Where I worked as a business data analyst to help an organization named “PhoneNow” to analyze their data and help them understand how they can leverage on their massive amount of data.